22 Kalliope: Characteristics

 The spectrum of Kalliope is an M-type, indicating that its surface may be partially composed of iron–nickel metal.
 The asteroid's density is about 3.4 g/cm3.
 Since the asteroid is likely to be a rubble pile, accounting for a possible porosity of 20–40% leads to the material density of 4.2–5.8 g/cm3, which means that Kalliope is probably made of a mixture of metal with silicates.
 Spectroscopic studies have shown, however, evidence of hydrated minerals and silicates, which indicate rather a stony surface composition.
 Kalliope also has a low radar albedo, which is inconsistent with a purely metallic surface.

 Lightcurve analysis indicates that Kalliope's pole most likely points towards ecliptic coordinates (β, λ) = (−23°, 20°) with a 10° uncertainty, which gives Kalliope an axial tilt of 103°.
 Kalliope's rotation is then slightly retrograde.

 Between 2004 and 2021, 22 Kalliope has been observed to occult fifteen stars.

+In 2022, it was discovered that 22 Kalliope is part of an asteroid family that formed about 900 million years ago.
+Its moon, Linus, may have been formed at the same time.

 Satellite

-Kalliope has one known natural satellite, called Linus or (22) Kalliope I Linus.
+Kalliope has one known natural satellite, designated (22) Kalliope I and named Linus.
 It is quite large – about 28 km in diameter – and would be a sizeable asteroid by itself.
 It orbits about 1100 km from the center of Kalliope, equivalent to about 13.2 Kalliope radii.
 Linus was discovered on 29 August 2001 by Jean-Luc Margot and Michael E. Brown, while another team led by William Merline also independently detected the moon 3 days later.